 What is a text club?

 A text club is a list of subscribers who have opted to receive promotional or transactional notifications from your company by text message.
-To start a text club, you’ll need to enlist the services of an SMS provider (like Messente), so you can carry out mass texting.
+To start a text club, you’ll need to enlist the services of an SMS provider (like Messente), so you can carry out bulk texting.
 This enables you to text your entire list or specific groups simultaneously by sending a single SMS.

 Texting clubs are popular in various niches and among businesses of all sizes.
 For example, many restaurants use text clubs to send out notifications about special offers and discounts.
 Similarly, e-commerce websites use text clubs to notify subscribers about new product arrivals, flash sales, and other important updates.